maryannelegaspi/Cars/README.md

 Cars is an application that running on Java 17 and Springboot 3.4.5.
 This is a system that uploads data from both CarBrand.csv and CarType.xml file to build a working car model.
 Both files must be present in src/main/resources to be able to run the application.

-CarApplication provides an API that can be tested and interacted with using Swagger UI and Postman.
+CarApplication provides an API that can be tested and interacted with using Swagger UI or Postman.

 ## How to Use Swagger to Test the Application

 ### Prerequisites

+- An IDE and Java 17 is required in order to run the application.
-- To be able to test this application you must clone the repository and run the application using your preferred IDE.
+- To be able to test this application you must clone the repository and run the `main` method of `CarsApplication.java` using your preferred IDE.
 - Ensure the application is up and running.
+You will see a log similar to this:
+<br> `2025-05-21T10:49:39.195+08:00  INFO 2040 --- [cars] [           main] com.pst.cars.CarsApplication             : Started CarsApplication in 1.643 seconds (process running for 1.844)`
-- You must have access to the Swagger UI, which is available at `http://localhost:8088/car-inventory/swagger-ui/index.html`
+- Access the Swagger UI, which is available at `http://localhost:8088/car-inventory/swagger-ui/index.html`

 ### Steps to Use Swagger UI